robertgr991/fastDamerauLevenshtein/README.md

     * If this parameter value is `False`, it will return the total cost of edit, otherwise it will return a score from 0.0 to 1.0 denoting how similar the two objects are.
 It is `True` by default.

 * **deleteWeight**
-    * Cost of delete operation
+    * Cost of delete operation.

 * **insertWeight**
     * Cost of insert operation.